PCMDI/pcmdi_metrics/docs/metrics_sea_ice.rst

 Summary
 ========
 The PCMDI Metrics Package (PMP) sea ice driver produces metrics that compare modeled and observed sea ice extent as shown in Ivanova (2016).
-These metrics can be compared across models, realizations, and eight spatial regions.
+These metrics are generated for total sea ice extent in eight preset sectors.
+They can be compared across models, realizations, and regions.

 Demo
 =====